 Follow your heart.

-I believe every day is an opportunity to dig deep, get real, and create something meaningful.
-Although I look for beauty in everything, life’s no picnic, and there are times when it can be hard to find the silver linings.
-My art, my children, and my tribe make it easier, keeping me resilient, determined, tenacious and hopeful.
-Most of all, I find that when I give myself permission to be who I am, magical things happen.
+Every day's an opportunity to dig deep, get real, and create something meaningful.
+Sure, it's possible to find beauty in everything, but let's be real – sometimes life’s no picnic, and there are times when it can be super hard to find the silver linings.
+(Believe me, I know!)
+But when you give yourself permission to be who you are and for things to be how they are, magical things happen.

-I am an artist and fabric and surface pattern designer who creates colorful, magically uplifting artwork intended to inspire others to live courageous, honest, hope-filled lives.
+I'm an artist and fabric and surface pattern designer.
+I create colorful, magically uplifting artwork that inspires others to live colorful, unique, and hope-filled lives.
 I create and manufacture my own products to sell in my Portland, Oregon studio.
 I also license my artwork to others for branded products such as fabric, stationery, puzzles, books, and more.
 My online classes include pattern design, color, and intuitive art-making.

-I have a BFA in painting from Ithaca College, where I did a lot of oil painting and monoprinting.
+I have a BFA in painting from Ithaca College, where I oil painted

 I’ve never had a real job!
 I am 100% self-taught in pattern design and in business.

 I moved from Atlanta, GA to Portland, OR in June 2012 with my husband, Ryan, our 2 cats, and a trunk full of glossy paint.
 I still live in Portland with my two kids, but one of the cats died.
 And so did my husband.
 Ryan died unexpectedly in August 2018.
 Amazing things emerged from his death and helped me through.
 You can read more about that here.
-So it’s me, the babes and the cat, and we are a-ok.
-Thanks to this creative outlet I call a business, we are adapting, learning to live with joy in spite of our loss.
+So it’s me, the babes, and the cat, and we're a-ok.
+Thanks to this creative outlet I'm blessed and grateful to call my business, we're adapting on the daily and are embracing joy in spite of our loss.